opencrvs/infrastructure/charts/opencrvs-services/README.md

 Quickstart scenario allows to run OpenCRVS locally on kubernetes cluster like docker-desktop or minikube.

+> NOTE:
-> NOTE: Before running commands make sure `helm` and `kubectl` are installed and kubernetes context is set to local cluster.
+> Before running commands make sure `helm` and `kubectl` are installed and kubernetes context is set to local cluster.
+> For Quickstart scenario you don't need to checkout any OpenCRVS repositories, just make sure kubernetes cluster is up and running and you are good to go.

 **1. Install Traefik Ingress Controller**